Embedding calculus for surfaces: Convergence in low dimensions

 The right square is induced by post-composition with $e$, so homotopy commutes in view of \cref{sec:formal-properties} \ref{postcomposition}.
 The homotopy commutative left square is obtained by invoking the lifting lemma \cref{lem:lift-arcs} for the covering map $\widetilde{P} \to P$.
 The top composition in \eqref{eqn:retraction-diagram} is homotopic to the identity by construction, but it remains to justify this for the bottom composition.
-Justifying this requires the details of the proof of \cref{lem:lift}.
-Inspecting this proof, we see it suffices to note that $\widetilde{P}$ contains a copy of $N$ such that the restriction $\pi$ of $N$ to this copy is injective, so that we get a dashed map of presheaves on $\cat{Disc}_{\partial I}$ making the triangle in the following diagram commute up natural homotopy
+Justifying this requires the details of the proof of \cref{lem:lift}, in particular the presheaf $\Emb^\pi_\partial(-,\widetilde{P})$ defined there.
+Viewing $N$ as a submanifold of $\widetilde{P}$ as explained above, the projection $\pi\colon \widetilde{P}\ra N$ is isotopic to the identity when restricted to $N$, so we have a dashed inclusion map of presheaves on $\cat{Disc}_{\partial I}$ that makes the triangle in the following diagram commute up homotopy